SO2 data and alert service

 For a given process run, the segments that merit a notification are grouped together in one email message to the users.
 For each segment the message provided brief information on the location of the event and the total (vertical) column SO2 value, and it gives a link to a dedicated web page that shows an image of the SO2, and gives some more details of the event.
 Click here for an example of a notification message and some additional information on the data given in the notification.

-The dedicated web page the notification message points to starts with some info on the segment that triggered the alert, such as the average location and the SO2 peak value -- see the page on the example of a notification for some details on this.
+The dedicated web page of the notification message points to starts with some info on the segment that triggered the notification, such as the average location and the SO2 peak value -- see the page on the example of a notification for some details on this.

 Below the images there is room for additional information, which is added by hand(!) and can, for example, combine different notifications of the same SO2 emission event (e.g. a volcanic eruption), provide other relevant images, and provide links to external web pages with more information regarding the event.